Hand and Arm Disorders Program Patient Stories

 Kathryn and Brian learned at their 20 week ultrasound that their baby daughter had 10 perfect fingers — plus one more.

 Mariah favored her left arm when she played basketball due to a birth nerve injury to her right arm.
-Surgery by a CHOP orthopaedic surgeon restored her range of motion and made her a double threat.
+Surgery by a CHOP orthopedic surgeon restored her range of motion and made her a double threat.

 As Cruz's second birthday approached, he was unable to dress or feed himself due to a nerve injury at birth that affected the muscles in his arm.
 But two complex surgeries at Children's Hospital of Philadelphia restored full function to his arm and today there's nothing he can't do.